joshuaskatz/fish-db/README.md

 familiarize myself with GraphQL and Prisma.

-Some of the key takeaways of this project, were that I needed to dive deeper into relational data structure with SQL, and approach the next API I build from a SQL database first approach, allowing me to flesh out the database structure more, before beginning to work on the API side of things.
+Some of the key takeaways of this project, were that I needed to dive deeper into relational data structure with SQL, allowing me to flesh out the database structure more, before beginning to work on the API side of things.
 Additionally I am currently exploring the latest version of Prisma.